PEAK-Legacy/Trellis/README.txt

   * There should probably be a way to tell if a Cell ``.has_listeners()`` or ``.has_dependencies()``.
 This will likely become important for TrellisIO, if not TrellisDB.

+  * There should probably be an easier way to reference cells directly, instead of using Cells(ob)['name'] -- perhaps a ``.link`` property, similar to the ``.future`` of "todo" cells, would make this easier.

+  * Currently, you can set the value of a new cell more than once, to different values, as long as it hasn't been read yet.
+This provides some additional flexibility to constructors, but isn't really documented or fully specified yet.

+  * The ``poll()`` and ``repeat()`` functions, as well as the ``.ensure_recalculation()`` method of cells, are undocumented in this release.

 TrellisDB
   * A system for processing relational-like records and "active queries" mapped